mr-rodd/mr-rodd/README.md

 <h3 align="left">About me</h3>

-☺ I like to spend my free time with my son;
+☺ I like to spend my free time with my sons;

 🔎 Hobby: Illustration and Concept Art;